softprops/unplanned/README.md

 This will start an http server serving static content from your current directory* on `0.0.0.0:{the_next_available_port}`

-* The directory must be rewritable.
+* The directory must be writable.
 The unplanned server writes an empty temp file in the current working directory for context

 doug tangren (softprops) 2011